North Field (Tinian): Abandonment

 The airfield has been steadily reclaimed by the dense tropical jungle on the island, being thoroughly abandoned and heavily overgrown.
 It is easily accessible by travelling just a few miles north of San Jose on the main north-south road, which is known as "Broadway".
 The runways (constructed out of crushed coral) are grayish-looking and quite weathered, but Runway Able and Runway Baker and some of the taxiways remain usable for driving on in an ordinary car, with considerable weed growth on the surface.

 Other than the two worn-out runways, the taxiways, the empty remnants of the former Japanese-built administration buildings and the preserved loading/storage pits where the atomic bombs were loaded on the bomber aircraft, there is not much left of the old airfield.
 The forest has grown up to the edges of the runways and taxiways.
-The surviving airfield administration buildings, along with the airfield itself and the nearby landing beaches of White One and White Two, were designated a National Historic Landmark District for their role in the war.
+The surviving airfield administration buildings, along with the airfield and the nearby landing beaches of White One and White Two, were designated a National Historic Landmark District for their role in the war.

+Reuse

-In 2003 Runway Able was cleared/grubbed and the flight path was brought up to current FAA requirements by the Navy Seabees of NMCB 28 in preparation for Exercise Tandem Thrust, a joint exercise with the US Marine Corps, Navy Seabees and U.S. Army 25th Infantry Division.
+In 2003 Runway Able was cleared/grubbed and the flight path was brought up to current FAA requirements by the Seabees in preparation for Exercise Tandem Thrust, a joint exercise with the U.S. Marine Corps, Navy Seabees and U.S. Army 25th Infantry Division.
 The Seabees successfully defended the runway and base from the Army's attack and then assisted the Army in creating the defenses against the Marines.
 Aircraft used in the attack were CH-47 and CH-53 helicopters.
 Runway Baker and adjoining taxiways were cleared for ease of access.
 In addition, the Seabees donated additional time and help with several community projects.
 The secondary benefit of the clear and grub effort was the ability of the runway to be used by the Guam Air National Guard for training.

-In 2013, Baker runway was partially refurbished by the United States Marine Corps for Exercise Forager Fury II.
+In 2013, Baker runway was partially refurbished by the Marine Corps for Exercise Forager Fury II.
 The exercise was a demonstration of the Marine Wing Support Squadron 171's ability to displace rapidly and generate significant combat power in an expeditionary environment.
 A Marine Corps KC-130J Super Hercules landed on the runway 5 December 2013, the second aircraft to use North Field since 1947.
-In the case of a surprise Chinese ballistic missile attack on US air bases in Japan and South Korea, aircraft could be rapidly dispersed on WWII Pacific airfields, including Tinian.
+In the case of a surprise Chinese ballistic missile attack on U.S. air bases in Japan and South Korea, aircraft could be rapidly dispersed on WWII Pacific airfields, including Tinian.